 Incidentally, this burial plot to the west of the church stands in a place that was a Jewish cemetery during the Second Temple period.

-The Church's HistoryThe Russian Church here was established in the 19th century, after in 1835 it was found that a burial site associated with Tabitha.
-Though no evidence has been found to support this theory, but there is strong beliefs made sure that the area around the burial plot was purchased in 1888, and a church was built.
+The Church's HistoryThe Russian Church here was established in the 19th century, after in 1835 it was found to be associated with the burial site of Tabitha.
+Though no evidence has been found to support this theory, strong beliefs made sure that the area around the burial plot was purchased in 1888, and a church was built.

 In 1894 the church was completed and it began being used as a traveler's hotel, for those Russian believers who were making the long journey from Jaffe to Jerusalem.